-We were surprised to find that 47 percent of Americans would go without having children or pets in order to leave the workforce a few years early.
-When breaking down the data even further, we found that men are more willing to give up having pets than eating out, while women are almost 2 times more likely to give up having pets than give up having children — all despite the fact that 67 percent of U.S. households had a pet in 2019–2020.
+We were surprised to find that 47% of Americans would go without having children or pets in order to leave the workforce a few years early.
+When breaking down the data even further, we found that men are more willing to give up having pets than eating out, while women are almost two times more likely to give up having pets than give up having children — all despite the fact that 70% of U.S. households had a pet in 2021.

 While digging through our research, we found that Americans value their vehicles more than any other possession and are the least likely to give up their vehicle for early retirement.
-Only 8 percent of respondents said they would let their vehicle go if it meant retiring before 65.
+Only 8% of respondents said they would let their vehicle go if it meant retiring before 65.

 Next to their vehicle, respondents wouldn’t be willing to downsize their living space.
-A whopping 83 percent of respondents said they couldn’t live in a space smaller than 700 square feet, even if it meant retiring early.
+A whopping 83% of respondents said they couldn’t live in a space smaller than 700 square feet, even if it meant retiring early.

 When Do Most Americans Plan to Retire?